 Maria Hagias - Deputy Chair

 Maria has extensive experience in domestic violence and associated issues.
-Through her position as Executive Director of the Central Domestic Violence Service, undertaking community education, as well as the many board and committee positions she has held, she has raised the awareness of these and women's issues generally.
+Through her position as Executive Director of Women's Safety Services SA, undertaking community education, as well as the many board and committee positions she has held, she has raised the awareness of these and women's issues generally.

 Maria served as South Australia's representative on the Council of Australian Governments (COAG) Domestic Violence Advisory Panel.